-For example, if you live in cities along the south, and particularly in the Florida area, then you can have a very high average temperature.
+For example, if you live in a city along the south, and particularly in the Florida area, then you can have a very high average temperature.
 This means that your unit will be using more power than the average over the season.

 Likewise, if you live in a city where you have shorter summers and longer cooler winters it might be opposite.

 The average range for SEER is around 83 degrees.